Spring Hill Real Estate

 While you will not find a mall in Spring Hill, there are plenty of shopping opportunities, such as The Crossings Spring Hill, a shopping center that features over 45 stores and restaurants.
 They include Bed Bath & Beyond, Kohl’s, PetSmart, Kirkland’s, Merle Norman Cosmetics, Ross, Super Target, Rack Room Shoes, rue21, and Books-A-Million.
 If you prefer things a little less modern, visit Vintage 615, an antiques market in Spring Hill, or the Spring Hill Antique Mall or Carters Creek Station Antiques.

 When it comes to dining, you can find everything from seafood and steak to international cuisines, like Mexican and Italian, in and around Spring Hill.
-Some local favorites are Delta Bound, Jonathan’s Grille, Frankie’s Pizza, Nelly’s Italian Café, and Venue Tenn.
+Some local favorites are Delta Bound, Jonathan’s Grille, and Frankie’s Pizza, Nelly’s Italian Café.
 For barbecue, that Southern staple, Jack of Hearts BBQ is a must.

 Spring Hill has its own public library where residents can borrow books, movies, and music; use the Internet; and take advantage of regular events and activities like children’s story time.
 The historic Rippavilla Plantation is another popular spot for Spring Hill residents to visit.
 It features a museum, historic monuments, and fun and educational events throughout the year, such as the annual autumn corn maze.